Roll20/roll20-api-scripts/CustomStatusMarkers/README.md

 where {statusName} is the name of the saved custom status marker and [{count}] is an optional number badge to put on the status marker.

-e.g.  '!setMarker berserk'
-      '!setMarker doom 3'

 If the status marker will be toggled for each selected token.
 If count is specified, the status marker will include count as a text badge.

-### Listing names of saved status markers

-To display a list of the names of all your saved custom status markers, enter '!listMarkers' in the chat.